Trio fares well in Boilermaker land

 In the matchup opposite the hosts, Heath (145), Gavin Alliss (106) and Der.
 Wiles (152) were winners.

-The Hornets hosted Clinton and ROWVA in a Tuesday tri.
-Eureka has tri today at 5:30 p.m. versus Illinois Valley Central and host Peoria Heights.
+The Hornets host Clinton and ROWVA in a tri today at 5:30 p.m.